-During an overcast summer day in Nepal in 1964, my fifteen-year-old grandmother dismally clenched her fists in silent resistance to her marriage to my grandfather, a man over thirty years her age.
-Arrested by the norms that bound her to the vermillion on her forehead, she was forced into adulthood before she could enter adolescence.
+During an overcast summer day in Nepal in 1964, my fifteen-year-old grandmother clenched her fists in silent resistance to her marriage to my grandfather, a man over thirty years her age.
+Arrested by the norms that bound her to the vermilion on her forehead, she was forced into adulthood before she could enter adolescence.
 In an intimate confession between us two generations later halfway across the world, she smiled through her melancholy recollection that a year later, she was forced to give up her education to bear a child.
-My grandfather passed away nine years later, leaving her with a sparse education, the cultural stigma of widowhood, and five children to care for.
+My grandfather passed away nine years later, leaving her with a sparse education, the cultural stigma of widowhood and five children to care for.

-She spoke of physical abuse the way we explain annual holiday dinners with our families: an occurrence so entrenched in the perpetuity of tradition that it has been fully normalized in the lives of those who experience it.
+She spoke of physical abuse the way we explain holiday dinners with our families: an occurrence so entrenched in the perpetuity of tradition that it has been fully normalized in the lives of those who experience it.
 In our chilly American veranda that day in late August, I experienced through my grandmother the agony of a life starved with sorrow.
 It was a life that saw more lonely nights than it was equipped for.
 It was a life filled with maddening expectations — a life that bore witness to a human’s freedom being stripped to bare nakedness until a meager skeletal representation remained.

 My grandmother was the casualty of a culture that satiated its patriarchal hedonism through the oppression of women.
 It was a culture that constructed edifices with our backbones as its foundation and when our bones began to crack with the pressure, we were blamed for deficiencies we did not have.
 It took nine years of the Western experience for me to discover that we are not free.